 FAQ

-Q2: When should I install an external transmission cooler?
+When should I replace transmission cooler lines?